“Et in Arcadia Ego”

 “You won’t, ever again,” said Peri.
 “He was among the dead.”

 “Really? …Sten?”
-Caren briefly pictured the bald beefy pyromancer with the perpetual scowl and the from-left-field sense of humor…then blinked, shook it off.
+Caren briefly pictured the bald beefy pyromancer with the perpetual scowl and from-left-field sense of humor, then blinked.
+Shook it off.
 “Well…fuck.
 I mean.
 If no Sten, then what am I supposed to do with fucking Uncle Lenny?”

-Peri drew up short, swept the room with her gaze.
+Peri pulled up short, swept the room with her gaze.
 “There.”
 She pointed.